-Whatever type you’re using, spoon it into the bottom of a 9″ pie pan, then use a spoon to flatten the chili, so it’s ready to receive those creamy, dreamy mashed potatoes.
+Whatever type of chili you’re using, spoon it into the bottom of a 9″ pie pan, then use a spoon to flatten the chili, so it’s ready to receive those creamy, dreamy mashed potatoes.

 Making the Mashed Potatoes

 The recipe below calls for my Cauliflower Mashed Potatoes.
-I love using these because they sneak extra veggies into the mix and they are freaking delicious.
+I love using these because they sneak even more veggies into the mix, and they are freaking delicious.

 Of course, if you have a mashed potato recipe that you prefer, feel free to use that instead.
 You just want around 3 cups of mashed potatoes, because a nice, thick crust is best.

 If you’re using leftover mashed potatoes to make your pie, warm them up in the microwave before you add them on top of the chili.
-Cold mashed potatoes will not spread properly.
+Cold mashed potatoes will not spread well.